 Inside Public Accounting (IPA) publishes annual rankings of the 100, 200, and 300 largest accounting firms in the United States.
 You can also look for jobs at:

-- Deloitte, EY, KPMG, or PwC—these are known as the “Big 4” accounting firms
+- Deloitte, Ernst & Young, KPMG, or Pricewaterhouse Cooper—these are known as the “Big 4” accounting firms

 - Global accounting firms who offer accounting, tax, audit & consulting services

 - Local or national CPA firms who deal with tax services, estate planning, accounting, auditing & consulting

 - Specialist accounting firms

 - Banking & financial institutions

 - Data analyst

 - Financial consultant